michaelbyalsky/recoil/README.md

 A rectangle has: id ,name ,width ,height and color properties.

 In order to add a rectangle to the canvas we need to save it somewhere:
-So first create an atom state that saves an array of objects, and call it 'rectanglesArrayState'.
-It's default prop is an empty array. then import 'rectanglesArrayState' to SideBarList and Canvas components as a recoilValue.
+So first create an atom state that saves an array of objects, and call it 'rectangleIdArrayState'.
+It's default prop is an empty array. then import 'rectangleIdArrayState' to SideBarList and Canvas components as a recoilValue.
-In Canvas render each array item as a Rectangle component and import 'rectanglesArrayState' to Menu and use it as a recoil state (like in task 2).
+In Canvas render each array item as a Rectangle component and import 'rectangleIdArrayState' to Menu and use it as a recoil state (like in task 2).
-Include a counter called idCounter that saves the current number of rectangles, and implement a submitShape function so you can add a rectangle to the 'rectanglesArrayState' recoil state.
+Include a counter called idCounter that saves the current number of rectangles, and implement a submitShape function so you can add a rectangle to the 'rectangleIdArrayState' recoil state.

 ## Tasks 4: Add an edit option to SideBarItem!